Your Nervous System is Stuck In Alert Mode?

 You’re constantly scanning your body for signs that panic is coming — and it’s keeping your system on edge.

-You try to stay one step ahead of panic.
-You brace yourself, manage, distract, before anything even happens.
+You're probably trying to stay one step ahead of panic.
+You brace yourself, manage it with breathing, distract yourself, before anything even happens.
 Just in case.

 And even in ordinary places like a traffic light, a queue at the store, or a meeting at work, you feel that creeping tension rise.
-Not because of the place itself, but because your body suddenly doesn’t feel right, and you don’t know what to do with that.
+Not because you're afraid of the place itself, but because your body feels on edge, uncomfortable.

-You live in a constant loop of scanning, interpreting, fearing.
-And the worst part?
+Have you noticed that you live in a constant loop of scanning, interpreting, fearing the next panic attack?

 You might also feel ashamed that you can’t “just relax,” no matter how many techniques you’ve tried.

-You’ve done everything you’re supposed to: therapy, meditation, meds, breathwork...
-And yet you’re still living with the fear that panic might hit out of nowhere.
+Most people have done everything they're supposed to: therapy, meditation, meds, breath-work...
+And yet they're still living with the fear that panic might hit out of nowhere.

-Underneath it all, you might wonder if this means something about you.... like you’re weak, broken, or just destined to live like this forever.
+Underneath it all, you might wonder if this means something about you.... like you’re mental ill, abnormal, or just destined to live like this forever.

 Your nervous system is simply doing what it was trained to do - protect you.